 BMO InvestorLine fees to transfer an account

-The transferring institution charges related fees, which might vary depending upon the institution, investment type held, account size and type, if transfer is partial or full, etc.
+The transferring institution charges related fees, which might vary depending upon the institution, investment type held, account size and type, if the transfer is partial or full, etc.

-There may also apply other fees like commissions, where account gets cash transferred and there is needed liquidation of investments.
+There may also apply other fees like commissions, where the account gets cash transferred and there is needed liquidation of investments.
 It will be useful to consult the transferring institution to check out application account transfer fees.

 The transfer times might vary depending upon investments getting transferred and the institution.

-BMO InvestorLine to receive all necessary documentation prior to completion of transfer.
+BMO InvestorLine to receive all necessary documentation prior to completion of the transfer.
 Following are the general guidelines given below to know approximate transfer times after receipt of documentation:

 BMO Nesbitt Burns – 1 to 2 weeks

-Brokers using Account Transfer Online Notification (ATON) – 2 to 3 weeks mutual fund transfers might take longer time.
+Brokers using Account Transfer Online Notification (ATON) – 2 to 3 weeks mutual fund transfers might take a longer time.

 BMO Montreal Bank: Mutual or cash funds – 2 to 3 weeks.